30-31 Aug 2025

 Spectators - Non-stop triathlon action

 Spectators at the French Riviera T100 are in for just as much fun as the athletes!
 Soak up the atmosphere at the swim start, and cheer your athlete on as they head out of T1 onto the bike course.
-While they enjoy the climbs, kick back and enjoy the beach vibes – you’ll need plenty of energy for the run course party.
+See them whizz by multiple times on the bike, or leave them to it so you can kick back and enjoy the beach vibes – you’ll need plenty of energy for the run course party.

 Once your athlete gets off the bike, you’ll be able to cheer them on multiple times throughout the 18km run thanks to the compact, multi-lap route around Base Nature.
 Once the age-group racing is over, make sure to stick around to watch the PROs – this is a race course that’s likely to set things up for an epic showdown.
 And don’t forget, alongside the T100 racing there’s also short course WTCS racing happening over the same weekend.
 That means you’ll have a good chance of bumping into all your favourite PROs – from Olympians to long distance champions.